 The bill passed the House but died in a Senate committee.

-•Prohibits the use of automated license plate scanners by state and local governments.
+•Limits the use of automated license plate scanners by state and local governments.

 •Allows for exceptions, including: ports of entry, virtual weigh stations for commercial vehicles, and parking enforcement by city governments.